jeroencvlier/DeepLearning-Navigation/README.md

 ### <u>Introduction:</u>

-The goal of this project is to train a Neural Network to navigate through an environment set up by [Unity](https://unity.com/) to collect yellow bananas and avoid collecting blue bananas.
+The goal of this project is to train a neural network to navigate through an environment set up by [Unity](https://unity.com/) to collect yellow bananas and avoid collecting blue bananas.

 ### <u>Environment</u>